Science at Christopher Hatton school

 Our aim is for all pupils to be informed, articulate and empowered:

-In science this means children are engaged and inspired by a well-designed sequential curriculum complimented by a wide range of enrichment opportunities.
-Science is highly valued as part of our rich curriculum and supports children to acquire the transferrable skills, knowledge and cultural capital they need to succeed in life.
+In science this means children are engaged and inspired by a well-designed sequential curriculum complemented by a wide range of enrichment opportunities.
+Science is highly valued as part of our rich curriculum and supports children to acquire the transferrable skills, knowledge they need to succeed in life.

 Informed